The Riley Dempster 22q Family Foundation Scholarship

 You are here

 Education is the core of The 22q Family Foundation.
 Not just in educating the world about 22q, but also through our 22q Education Station and 22q Career Pathway programs.
 As a foundation, we want to encourage and support young adults with 22q who are looking to further their education and/or career path.
 Whether your path is a 2 year or 4 year college, vocational/trade school, or life skills/adult program, we are here for you!
 With that in mind, we are extremely excited to once again offer The Riley Dempster 22q Family Foundation Scholarship.
 The scholarship was named after Riley as a way to honor her as the inspiration for the former Dempster Family Foundation, and as a way to continue the legacy created by her father, Ryan Dempster.
-We offer this scholarship annually to provide financial support to three individuals who are continuing their educational journey or career growth while serving as inspirations to the 22q community!
+We offer this scholarship annually to provide financial support to individuals who are continuing their educational journey or career growth while serving as inspirations to the 22q community!

 1st Place: $2500